Older dogs are often ignored in shelters. That’s a shame because older dogs still have a lot of love to give.

 By Guest Blogger, Brian Nesh

 Older dogs are often ignored in shelters by those who choose the next generation of playful, mischievous pups.
-But, if you’re the Pack Leader of a dog in its golden years, you know that’s a shame because older dogs still have a lot of love to give and still have a lot of personality and spirit, even if they don’t have as much energy as when they were younger.
+But, if you’re the Pack Leader of a dog in its golden years, you know that’s a shame because senior dogs still have a lot of love to give and still have a lot of personality and spirit, even if they don’t have as much energy as when they were younger.

 Older dogs also tend to require less exercise, suffer fewer behavioral problems and come to you already potty trained.
 For these reasons, they are an excellent choice for those looking to adopt their first dog.

 Often people are busy with their own things.
 For example, if it is a student, it may be writing an essay or doing homework, which takes a lot of time, so use an essay writer free service and give more time to your pet.

 However, just because senior dogs are in many ways easier to care for doesn’t mean they don’t have some special care requirements that younger dogs don’t.
 Here are some tips for senior dog care if you’re a first-timer adopting or fostering one of these veterans.